National Register of Historic Places listings in Jefferson Parish, Louisiana

 This is a list of the National Register of Historic Places listings in Jefferson Parish, Louisiana.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Jefferson Parish, Louisiana, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 25 properties and districts listed on the National Register in the parish.
+There are 25 properties and districts listed on the National Register in the parish, and one former listing.